 As one of the few remaining organizations that addresses the military recruitment of young people, we regularly issue Military Recruitment In Western Massachusetts Public High Schools, a report which details the presence and influence of military recruiters and the culture of militarism in the 53 public high schools in the region.
-In our next release of this report, we hope to have the capacity for a committee to regularly visit and outreach to students at local high schools as to ensure that students know their rights, are not sold a bill of goods about military service, and keep schools honest about recruiters.

 We believe in the obligation to provide resources, support, and training to the next generation of activists, which is why youthwork is such a big part of our work.
 That’s why one of the most intensive and long-standing pieces of our work is our Youth Internship Program, which recruits youth from local colleges and community organizations.
 Interns are paid or given academic credit to learn and accomplish programmatic (not just clerical) work.
 Interns learn not only how to organize and do research, but reflecting on a curriculum of social justice history is part of their paid time in the office.